 Chewing a raw, meaty bone works your dog’s muscles and jaw like no kibble diet can.
-And a savory chew on a raw recreational bone is the equivalent of a good teeth brushing for your dog.
+A savory chew on a recreational bone is the equivalent of a good teeth brushing for your dog.

 Tips to serving a raw bone to your dog:

 (2).
-Keep small children and other dogs away when you serve up this delicious treat that few dogs will want to share with others.
+Keep small children and other dogs away when you serve up this delicious treat that few dogs will want to share.

 (4).
 Let him bury it if so inclined.

 (5).
-Serve on tile or wood floors if indoors or teach your dog to stay on a mat while munching to avoid possible carpet stains.
+Serve on tile or wood floors if indoors or teach your dog to stay on a mat to avoid possible carpet stains.

 EDIBLE RAW BONES

-These are long-lasting chews, without the marrow, and are a healthy, more durable, digestible alternative to Rawhide.
-Edible raw chews can provide calcium, phosphorus and trace minerals that are essential to your dog’s diet.
+These are long-lasting chews without the marrow, and are a healthy, more durable and digestible alternative to Rawhide.
+Edible raw chews provide calcium, phosphorus and trace minerals that are essential to your dog’s diet.
 Depending on the type of chew, they can last 15-45 minutes.

-While there are many edible chews on the market, we favor those USA-based manufacturers featured on our PET STORE: Raw Paws and EcoKind Treats & Chews, for their all-natural and nutritious products @ Shop
+While there are many edible chews on the market, we favor those USA-based manufacturers featured in our PET STORE.
+Raw Paws and EcoKind Treats & Chews are highly recommended for their all-natural and nutritious products @ Shop

 The owner of Fetching Dog in Scottsdale, Becci Scott, offers the following advice: